ente0/hashCrack/README.md

 3. The cracking results will be stored in `logs`, specifically in `status.txt`.

 ### Attack Modes
-HashCrack supports the following attack modes:
+hashCrack supports the following attack modes:
 | # | Mode                 | Description                                                                                   |
 |---|-----------------------|-----------------------------------------------------------------------------------------------|
 | 0 | Straight             | Uses a wordlist directly to attempt cracks                                                    |